hausgold/boltless/README.md

   # transmitting and response completion)
   config.request_timeout = 10.seconds

-  # We allow the neo4j server to bootup for the configured time.
+  # We allow the neo4j server to boot-up for the configured time.
 This allows
   # parallel starts of the user application and the neo4j server, without
   # glitching.
   config.wait_for_upstream_server = 30.seconds